jinlovespho/DiffBIR/README.md

 ## 🚀 Text-Aware Image Restoration (TAIR) Demo

-Run the following script to perform a demo on four low-quality images and generate high-quality, text-aware restored images.
+Download our final released checkpoint from [here](https://drive.google.com/drive/folders/12zc29o0JsnTtx3tHrLIPBdZwKZZBSNIt?usp=sharing) and run the following script to perform a demo on four low-quality images and generate high-quality, text-aware restored images.
 The configuration file for the bottom demo can be found [here](configs/val/val_terediff.yaml).
 The restored results will be saved in **val_demo_result/** by default.
 ```
 bash run_script/val_script/run_val_terediff.sh
 ```